E. W. Howe: Career

 Howe began his journalistic career in March 1873 when, as a 19-year-old, he came to Golden, Colorado, from Falls City, Nebraska, and partnered with William F. Dorsey to acquire the Golden Eagle newspaper.
 Renaming it the Golden Globe, it was the second main newspaper in Golden and served a Republican readership and political bent.
 Howe, who took over complete ownership by the end of the year, quickly gained a reputation as a sharp-witted editor in the community, foreshadow his achievement of national fame.

 Within a couple of years Howe sold the Globe to his brother A. J. Howe and partner William Grover Smith, and moved to Falls City, Nebraska, in 1875, where he established a new Globe newspaper, affectionately called the "Little Globe".
 In 1875, he merged this with the Nemaha Valley Journal to create the Globe-Journal.

 In 1877 Howe established the newspaper Atchison Daily Globe in Atchison, Kansas, which he continued to edit for twenty-five years before retiring in 1911.
+He wrote in favor of women's suffrage at the Globe.
 Having been raised Methodist, he described himself as identifying with Methodism but is essentially a cultural Christian, according to his writing.

 Howe's first novel, The Story of a Country Town (1883), was also his best-known.
 He had difficulty getting the book published and eventually printed it himself.
 He sent copies to Mark Twain and William Dean Howells, by whom the work was well-received, thus attracting a publisher.
 Howe's subsequent novels were neither critically nor popularly successful.

 A 1919 edition of his Ventures in Common Sense featured a foreword by celebrated American writer (and cynic) H. L. Mencken, to whom Howe has been compared.
 Mencken was a fan of E. W. Howe's Monthly, which he called, "one of the most curious as it is certainly one of the most entertaining of all the 25,000 periodicals now issuing in the United States."

 Howe died in 1937, at the age of 84, near Atchison.